Christian-2003/LISP-Interpreter/README.md

 <br/>

 ### Download and compile the sourcecode:
 If you prefer to download the sourcecode from the [code](https://github.com/ChosenChris/LISP-Interpreter)-page, feel free to do so.
 This interpreter is written in the programming language C++ and needs to be compiled with a respective compiler.
-I suggest to use the Microsoft's [MSVC](https://visualstudio.microsoft.com/vs/features/cplusplus/) compiler to do so.
+The source code of this repository has only been compiled using Microsoft's MSVC compiler and may not be compilable with other C/C++-Compilers.

 After successfully compiling the sourcecode you can continue with your [first steps](#first-steps).

 <br/>